aleferna12/colorir/docs/source/builtin_palettes.rst

 These are built-in palettes that come with colorir by default.

-The ellipsis symbol indicates the palette is bigger but couldn't fit here.
+The |ellipsis| symbol indicates the palette is bigger but couldn't fit here.

+.. |ellipsis| image:: images/ellipsis.png
+    :height: 25px

 Palettes
 ________